B.J.Clarke Memphis School of Preaching Lectureship

 NOTHING OUTSIDE OF THE NEW COVENANT OR LAST WILL AND TESTAMENT LEFT FOR OUR MEMORY IS THE GOSPEL.

 Phil.
-4:4 Rejoice in the Lord alway: and again I say, Rejoice.
+4:4 Rejoice IN THE LORD alway: and again I say, Rejoice.

 Phil.
 4:5 Let your moderation be known unto all men.